Alexander-556/PowerShellScripts/README.md

 ## Projects & Modules

-### `Project_Start-FastCopy/`
+### `./FastCopyTools`

-My first project is a function called Start-FastCopy, this is a wrapper around [FastCopy](https://fastcopy.jp/) for controlled, folder-by-folder file copying with:

-- Adjustable speed modes (full, autoslow, suspend, or custom)
-- Optional post-copy file verification
-- Customizable delay between transfers
-- Support for simulation (`-WhatIf`, `-Exec 0`)
-- Modular helper functions and clean logging

-See FastCopy Project README → `Project_Start-FastCopy/README.md` for more information

-### `Simple_Functions/`
+### `./SimpleFunctions`

-Smaller standalone utilities and learning demos, including:

-Great for learning, experimentation, and inclusion in larger projects.

 ## Feedback

-Issues and suggestions are welcome!
+Questions, issues, or suggestions are welcome!
-If you find these scripts useful, feel free to open an [issue](https://github.com/your-user-name/your-repo-name/issues) or submit a pull request.
+If you find these scripts useful or have ideas for improvements, feel free to [open an issue](https://github.com/Alexander-556/PowerShellScripts/issues) or submit a pull request.

 ## Author

-Jialiang Chang, undergraduate student.
-Currently self-learning powershell scripting language.
+**Jialiang Chang** — undergraduate student, currently self-learning PowerShell scripting.
-This repository serves as both a learning log and a utility hub for everyday scripting problems.
-Feel free to use my scripts if you find them useful.
+This repository serves as both a learning log and a collection of practical scripts for everyday automation tasks.
+Feel free to explore, adapt, and reuse anything that helps your workflow.

-## License
+## 📄 License

-This repository is released under the **MIT License**.
+This project is licensed under the [MIT License](LICENSE).
-Feel free to use, adapt, and share — with credit where due.
+You're free to use, modify, and share this code — just include attribution when you do.

 ---